 Diabetes can cause a variety of unpleasant and often dangerous complications.
 One of the most common is diabetic peripheral neuropathy, which could result in you losing your foot.
-Fortunately, you can prevent this from happening by visiting Matthew Nalamlieng, DPM, at LA Orthopaedic Specialists in Downtown Los Angeles, California.
-Dr. Nalamlieng has expertise in diabetic foot treatment, so call LA Orthopaedic Specialists today to find out more or book an appointment online.
+Fortunately, you can prevent this from happening by visiting LA Orthopaedic Specialists in Downtown Los Angeles, California.
+The doctors have expertise in diabetic foot treatment, so call LA Orthopaedic Specialists today to find out more or book an appointment online.

 Diabetic foot treatment is an essential function that can prevent loss of limbs in patients who have diabetes.